Projects |

 General avatar stack

-- Partnered with platform, networking, and rendering teams to keep the stack stable as the product moved from preview into broad availability.
+• Worked with platform, networking, and rendering teams as the product moved from preview to broad release.

 Impact